jiegec/ctf-writeups/2025-12-13-seccon-ctf-2025-quals/aeppel.md

 return res
 ```

 Then, we extract the embedded apple script by stripping the `scpt` prefix.
-The inner apple script can be further disassembled after apply patch:
+The inner apple script can be further disassembled after applying patch:

 ```diff
 diff --git a/disassembler.py b/disassembler.py